swiftlang/swift-evolution/proposals/0233-codepoint-and-character-literals.md

 ## Proposed solution

-Let's do the obvious thing here, and conform Swift’s integer literal types to `ExpressibleByUnicodeScalarLiteral`.
+Let's do the obvious thing here, and conform Swift’s integer types to `ExpressibleByUnicodeScalarLiteral`.
 These conversions will only be valid for the ASCII range `U+0 ..< U+128`; unicode scalar literals outside of that range will be invalid and treated similar to the way we currently diagnose overflowing integer literals.
 This is a conservative limitation which we believe is warranted, as allowing transparent unicode conversion to integer types carries major encoding pitfalls we want to protect users from.

 | `ExpressibleBy`… | `UnicodeScalarLiteral` | `ExtendedGraphemeClusterLiteral` | `StringLiteral` |
 | --- | --- | --- | --- |